 For those with pet allergies, the F3 Goldendoodle is the perfect dog for you!
-They contain a large portion of Poodle genetics, reducing the shedding and making them wonderful for those with allergies.
+They inherit a large portion of Poodle genetics, reducing the shedding and making them wonderful for those with allergies.
 Like other variations of Goldendoodles, F3 Goldendoodles are still friendly and playful, requiring lots of exercise and playtime.

 They will slot into your family well, but as there are usually more Poodles in the mix, they might be wary of strangers initially.
 You must socialize your F3 Goldendoodle as soon as possible to help curb this wariness.
 The last thing you want is a nervous dog!

-The curly coat requires maintenance and proper grooming, so be sure you are brushed up on this before getting your dog.
+The curly coat requires maintenance and proper grooming, so be sure you are “brushed up” on this before getting your dog.
 Remember, you can speak to your vet or local groomer if you have any concerns about grooming your Goldendoodle.

-While these are ideal dogs for those with allergies, many owners opt for F1 or F1B Goldendoodles to have higher levels of Hybrid Vigor in their pets.
+While these are ideal dogs for those with allergies, many owners opt for F1 or F1B Goldendoodles due to higher levels of Hybrid Vigor in their pets.
 Remember, the higher the Hybrid Vigor, the fewer genetic issues your dog is likely to suffer from as they age!

 Conclusion: Best Goldendoodle Generations

 In general, the best Goldendoodle Generations are the ones that are the most hypoallergenic, nonshedding, and have some hybrid vigor qualities.
 Our top 3 picks for the Goldendoodle Generations are below:

 - F1B Goldendoodle (75% Poodle & 25% Golden Retriever)

 - F2B Goldendoodle (62.5% Poodle & 37.5% Golden Retriever)

 - F1BB Goldendoodle (87.5% Poodle & 12.5% Golden Retriever)